· 21 min read

 • User-Generated Content: Just like Instagram, on TikTok, you can encourage users to create videos with a specific hashtag.

-Also See: How to Sell on TikTok with Shopify in 2024?
+Also See: How to Sell on TikTok with Shopify?
 Step By Step Guide

 Pro Tip: Don’t forget other platforms you have accounts on, like Pinterest.
 You can create dedicated "Cyber Monday Boards" with detailed pins of your deals and products.